World Calendar Proposal modified a 364-Day Calendar Year to become

 The Crusades, European Monarchies and evolving Catholicism

-calendar with minor variations.
-In 1582, the Julian
+with minor variations.
+In 1582, the Julian calendar was

-calendar was modified by Pope Gregory XIII.
-Calendar
+modified by Pope Gregory XIII.
+Calendar reckoning excluded

-reckoning excluded ten days to align the vernal equinox with
+ten days to align the vernal equinox with Easter

-Easter celebration.
-October 4, 1582 was followed the
+celebration.
+October 4, 1582 was followed the next day by

-next day by October 15, 1582.
-Trends during medieval era
+October 15, 1582.
+Trends during medieval era Protestantism

-future.
-Once again, the heavens respond to calendar
+to past and future.
+Once again, the heavens respond to

-insulation offered by the solar calendar and the eternal realm
+outer insulation offered by the solar calendar and the eternal

 responded.
 Further proclaimed in the Gregorian calendar